near/nearcore/core/dyn-configs/README.md

 #### Fields of config that can be changed while the node is running:

 - `expected_shutdown`: the specified block height neard will gracefully shutdown at.

+#### Changing other fields of `config.json`

+The changes to other fields of `config.json` will be silently ignored as long as `config.json` remains a valid json object and passes internal validation.

+Please be careful about making changes to `config.json` because when a node starts (or restarts), it checks the validity of the config files and crashes if detects any issues.